 Dua Lipa (born 22 August 1995) is an English pop singer, songwriter and model.
-Her parents are Albanians from Kosovo, who moved back to Albania with her for a few years in her youth before she moved back to London alone to become a singer and model.
+Her parents are Albanians from Kosovo, who moved back to Kosovo with her for a few years in her youth before she moved back to London alone to become a singer and model.
+She's currently signed with the UK subsidiary of Warner (Bros.)
+Records.
 Her first single "New Love" was released in October 2015.

 - Dua Lipa (2017)